DougManuel/ds-presentation/README.md

 # 1) Open software

-There are many data science software programs, each with its strength.
+There are many data science software programs, each with its own strengths.
 Data scientists typically use multiple programs, but open software is the _defacto_ way to share code with others.

 The two leading software packages for data science are R and Python.
 Julia is also open-source with rapid adoption.
 There are thousands and thousands of code packages that are publicly available in code repositories for R and Python.
 These code respositories have well-established guidelines for how to write and document code for sharing.
 A rich tool kit of supporting libraries are available to make it easy for you to adopt these best practices, including creating documentation, cleaning and linting your code, checking and testing for errors.